 - Don't burn trees, wreaths or wrapping paper in the fireplace

-The Chimney Safety Institute of America recommends checking and cleaning the chimney and fireplace area at least once a year
+Check and clean the chimney and fireplace area at least once a year

 The U.S. Department of Health and Human Services provides some